leofreije/Monopoly_Board_Simulator/README.md

 # Monopoly Board Simulator

 ## Overview
 This project implements a Monopoly-style board using a circular linked list in C++.
-The circular linked list serves as a function for both traversal and gameplay
+The circular linked list is used for both traversal and gameplay.

 This program emphasizes:
 - Circular linked list operations